Who am I?

 Provided I have your consent, I may occasionally send you clinic updates.
 You may withdraw this consent at any time, just let me know by email: firstname.lastname@example.org

-We are legally required to keep client records for a minimum of seven years after your most recent appointment.
+I am legally required to keep client records for a minimum of seven years after your most recent appointment.
 In the case of minors, records must be kept until the patient reaches the age of twenty-five (seven years after reaching eighteen).
-After this, you can ask us to delete your records, otherwise, we will retain your records indefinitely in order that we can provide you with the best possible care, should you need to see us at some future date.
+After this, you can ask me to delete your records, otherwise, I will retain your records indefinitely in order that we can provide you with the best possible care, should you need to see us at some future date.